-Unlike other imaging techniques, ultrasound uses no radiation, so it is the preferred method for viewing a developing fetus during pregnancy.
+Unlike other imaging techniques, ultrasound uses no radiation.
+For this reason, it’s the preferred method for viewing a developing fetus during pregnancy.

 Most people associate ultrasound scans with pregnancy.
 These scans can provide an expectant mother with the first view of her unborn child.
 However, the test has many other uses.

-According to the Radiological Society of North America, your doctor may order an ultrasound if you are experiencing pain, swelling, or other symptoms that require an internal view of your organs (RSNA, 2012).
+Your doctor may order an ultrasound if you’re having pain, swelling, or other symptoms that require an internal view of your organs.
 An ultrasound can provide a view of the:

 - brain (in infants)

 An ultrasound is also a helpful way to guide surgeons’ movements during certain medical procedures, such as biopsies.